green-rab/GEMApp/README.md

 #include "../userServices/dummy_service.h"
 ```

-If needed you can specify local variables (dummy_service is used as a class):
+If needed you can specify local variables (here 'dummy_service' is used and it is a class):

 ```cpp
 T_dummy_service *dummy_service;